Eisa01/mpv-scripts/README.md

 	 - **[ctrl]**+**[v]** to play the copied video *and time if available* (whether link or local video or video path)
 ### SmartCopyPaste Compatibility
  - **SmartCopyPaste is currently for Windows only**
-	 - To access windows clipboard, the method was inspired by [@wiiaboo](https://github.com/wiiaboo/) urlcopypaste script.
-Special thanks for his work.
 ### SmartCopyPaste To-Do List
  - Support more platforms
  - Can't think of anything else, have an idea... let me know ;)